telerik/xamarin-forms-docs/installation-and-deployment/required-android-support-libraries.md

  - Xamarin.Google.Android.Material
  - Xamarin.AndroidX.Migration

-In addition, the following reference is required in the Android project when using the RichTextEditro control:
+In addition, the following reference is required in the Android project:

 - Mono.Android.Export.dll